-The Straight Up Trust is a charitable non-profit organisation based in South Dunedin.
-We have been working with youth and families in the southern areas of Dunedin for over 14 years now.
+The Straight Up Trust is a charitable non-profit organisation based in South Dunedin and more recently Brockville.
+We have been working with youth and families in the southern areas of Dunedin for over 20 years now.

 If it is your aim, to be catalyst for transformational change within a community you can not be just a building or just a program.
 You need to be involved, constantly assessing how things could be better and responding to needs and culture.
 (J. Campbell)

 The above quote catches the essence and objective of The Straight Up Trust.
-To serve the community of South Dunedin, responding to needs and culture, while helping to bring about positive community transformation through quality long term relationships.
+To serve the communities of Dunedin, responding to needs and culture, while helping to bring about positive community transformation through quality long term relationships.

 We would love to hear from you.
 Please contact Kristin if you have any questions or would like to know more contact us.